eveningwater/my-poem-website/docs/old-style-poem.en-US.md

 As soon as you enter the world, you begin to wake up.
 Life is like countless mountains lying in front of you.

 > Creation date: xxx/xx/xx

+## Feelings

+A life of hard work is never free,

+It is difficult to live alone with a sick head and a white head.

+I asked creation how much do you care about it?

+This home is as cold as ice.

+### Self-translated

+He worked hard all his life and never let himself have time.
+When he got old and got sick, it was difficult to live alone.

+I want to ask God, how many people in this family are going to take care of him?
+This home is as chilling as an emotionless ice cube.

+> Creation date: June 13, 2018